Charlie Rose Now: Age, Wife, Net Worth, Dead, Alive, 2025

 • He pressed himself against women.

-• Giving unsolicited and unnecessary shoulder rubs.
+• He gave unsolicited and unnecessary shoulder rubs.

 The Exceptions